Academic Calendar 2024-2025

 Learning Hours: 124 (40 Group Learning, 84 Private Study)

-Requirements: Prerequisite Level 3 or above and registration in the (DEVS Major or Medial Plan) and departmental approval in advance from the Placement Coordinator, Global Development Studies.
-Exclusion DEVS 410.
+Requirements: Prerequisite Level 3 or above and registration in the DEVS Major or Joint Honours Plan and departmental approval in advance from the Placement Coordinator, Global Development Studies.
+Exclusion DEVS 410/6.0; LLCU 432/6.0.

 Offering Faculty: Faculty of Arts and Science